 Or perhaps you print various models, some very detailed and intricate, and some more practical prints (like a replacement door knob for example) that just need to be printed quickly, and for maximum strength.

 Either way, you’re going to need the right setup for you so you’re not wasting your time, wasting filament or just coming out with an undesirable print quality.
+You can treat this guide as a sort of 3d printer nozzle size comparison.

 Depending on your 3D printer, various nozzles can be interchanged reasonably easily (most are screw fit) and multipacks (with different sizes in) can be picked up quite cheaply.